 - Some courses host night golf tournaments or glow-in-the-dark activities.
 These events often allow walking for non-players.

-What To Say When Asking
+What To Say When Asking For Walking On Golf Courses In Night Time

 Here’s a polite way to ask for permission: